The video above is 2 minutes 28 seconds long

 Stuart Cooke: So the kettlebell would be part of your armory, in terms of weight training and things like that.
 What do you think would be the overall benefits of purely lifting weights, you know, for our well-being, for everybody out there on the street?

 Dan Henderson: Oh, look, weight training, it’s a necessity.
 It’s not even an option for people.
 Even if you’re runners, swimmers, if you’re, you know, just older and you’re walking, you’ve got to be doing weight training, and I could almost do a full podcast, actually, I could easily do a full podcast on the benefits of weight training, but definitely, you know, it’s very good for your bone health.
 It’s very good for your bone density, very good for your metabolism.
 The more lean muscle we have through weight training, the better our metabolism is going to be, and that decreases as we get older, so we want to try to reverse some of that natural aging.
 It’s very good for our nervous system.
 It’s very good for strength, developing power.
 It’s very good for endurance.
-It’s good for insulin resistance.
 It’s very good for the body’s uptake of glucose.
 It’s good for your bones.
 It’s good for your joints.

 Guy Lawrence: XXNatural hemoglobin reduction.XX [0:11:17]